HippySurfer1/BBCode-Unicode_Converter/README.md

 # BBCode-Unicode_Converter
-Mark text with simple commands to convert it to colored, formatted BBCode/Unicode.
+## Mark text with simple commands to convert it to colored, formatted BBCode/Unicode.

 t=title s=subtitle c=center e=end formatting 1, 2, 3= Color 1, Color 2, Color 3. e=end formatting
 Colors are entered via input box.
 Sans=Math Sans SB=Sans Bold IT=Sans Italic IB=Italic Bold F=Fraktur FB=Fraktur Bold SCR=Script SCRB=Script Bold
+### All the commands need to be on seperate lines to each other and the text.
+I'll work out the formatting later.
 Eg

 `Sans